 Kathryn sat on the sofa in her quarters, knees tight together with her elbows balanced on them.
 Her hands covered her mouth and nose as she stared ahead of her unseeing, her mind in complete turmoil.
 She kept the lights off almost believing if she couldn't see anything around her, it wouldn't be there.
 She knew without doubt that with the exception of the deaths of her father and Justin, that she had never felt this vulnerable in her life, never had so little control over a situation and it scared her beyond anything.
 She lowered her head and ran her fingers back through her hair, kneading her scalp, as if the action would stimulate her thinking.
 She closed her eyes but the images were still there, demanding her acceptance of them.
 Kathryn sighed deeply and leaned back, once more going back over the events of the night in her mind, as if this time, they might not be real or would have at least changed in some way.

-Kathryn stood and stretched and stared down at the pile of padds in front of her, all thankfully finished with.
+Kathryn stood and stretched then stared down at the pile of padds in front of her, all thankfully finished with.
 She stepped out from behind her desk and stood for a minute with her eyes closed, allowing her mind to finally acknowledge the fatigue her body had been trying to tell it about for the past four hours.
 Voyager's Captain hated this time of year, the month when the crew evaluations were completed and she dreaded the covert looks she received from each crewmember everywhere she went, all wondering if they would make the grade this time.
 She knew she'd worked far too late into the night but at least they were finished with now for another year and she could finally allow herself to switch off, until the next problem came along.
 She knew Chakotay would have a fit if he knew how late she'd worked and hoped he wouldn't find out.
 She ordered the lights off and entered the almost silent bridge.

 Harry Kim looked towards the sound of the doors opening and jumped to attention then smiled when he saw the look his Captain gave him.
-"Sorry Captain, I know, it’s not crunch time."
+"Sorry, Captain, I know.
+It's not crunch time."
 He smiled softly at her.
 "Captain, you really should try and get some sleep.
 You've been hard at those reports all night…"

 Kathryn held up a hand and returned his smile.
-"At ease Harry, I'm finally finished.
+"At ease, Harry.
+I'm finally finished.
 This'll be our secret.
 I'm just heading off to bed now.
-Don't call me unless the ship blows up or something…” Harry laughed.
+Don't call me unless the ship blows up or something…"

-Kathryn leaned against the wall of the lift, idly wondering if she'd make it as far as her quarters or if some unsuspecting Ensign would find her asleep where she stood at some stage.
+Kathryn leaned against the wall of the lift, idly wondering if she'd make it as far as her quarters or if some poor unsuspecting Ensign would find her asleep where she stood at some stage.
 She smiled to herself as she exited the lift and enjoyed the silence that surrounded her.
 She loved the ship at this time of night, only the low reassuring hum of the engines to keep her company.
 She walked slowly towards her quarters, her head down watching her feet move, as she listened to Voyager's own language, quietly telling her that all was well.
 Suddenly an arm came around her throat from behind and a hand clamped down tightly over her mouth.
 A surge of fear running through her, Kathryn struggled as she was pulled backwards into one of the unused cabins but she was no match for whoever held her.
 She felt herself dragged across the floor and forced face down onto the bed, a heavy weight coming down on top of her.
-She continued to struggle for a few more minutes until she gave in, her own fatigue coupled with the strength of her attacker, too much for her.
+She continued to struggle for a few more minutes until she gave in, her own fatigue, coupled with the strength of her attacker, too much for her.
 She lay still for a minute and then a voice was whispering in her ear.

 Kathryn tried desperately to place the voice but nothing came to her.
 The faint hope she had that this was someone playing a stupid prank disappeared quickly and was replaced now by sheer terror, as a phaser was pressed to the side of her head and the voice spoke again.

 "I know you have no idea what this is about but you'll get some answers shortly."
 The weight stayed pressed down on her and she was finding it hard to breath.
 As if suddenly sensing this, her attacker eased off her a little but the phaser stayed in place, silently telling her not to try anything.

-"All right Captain, listen carefully to me now.
+"All right, Captain, listen carefully to me now.
 You and I are going to be playing a game, a long and slow game that will go on for quite some time.
 I'll win in the end and you'll lose but at least I'll give you a chance.
 I'll be fair however and tell you all the rules.
-If you win, which you won't, you will get to see your ship blow up with you and your crew on it."
+If you win, which you won't, you'll get to see your ship blow up with you and your crew on it."
 Kathryn squirmed beneath him and felt the weight push down on her again.
-"Stay quiet bitch and listen.
+"Stay quiet, bitch, and listen.
 If I win, which as I said I will, you get to die and I get to be the one to kill you."
 She heard his laughter and the weight eased slightly again.
 "You see, either way you will die in the end and the only question is when and how and who you take with you.
 You should also know that there's going to be a lot of pain along the way for you and that I'll enjoy every minute of our game."
 He finally lifted himself off her.

 Kathryn turned on the bed slowly and then a light was shining in her eyes, plunging the rest of the cabin into complete darkness.
 She raised a hand up to shield her eyes from the brightness but eventually had to lower her head away from the glare.

-"Here's the deal Captain and the story behind it.
+"Here's the deal, Captain, and the story behind it.
 A long time ago, you let someone die a long, slow and painful death.
-Now I know many people serving under you or working with you met their ends this way.
+Now I know many people serving under you or working with you met their ends that way.
 That's you all over.
 I'm only here to avenge one of them.
-I have a list of their injuries and they were many and you Captain, are going to suffer each of those injuries one by one over the coming weeks and months.
-They will all appear as accidents and you will make sure that they're reported as such.
-I'll help you there of course, making sure that they happen where it will look believable.
+I have a list of their injuries, and they were many, and you, Captain, are going to suffer each of those injuries one by one over the coming weeks and months.
+They'll all appear as accidents and you'll make sure that they're reported as such.
+I'll help you there, of course, making sure that they happen where it'll look believable.
 If you tell one person about this, the ship goes up.
 That applies to anyone by the way, from the lowest crewmember to Neelix, to Chakotay and Tuvok, even the Hologram.
-Do you understand me Captain?"
+Do you understand me, Captain?"

 Kathryn nodded her head.
 "Who are you?
 Whatever the problem is…" A fist came out of the darkness and smashed into the hide of Kathryn's head.
 She cried out and fell backwards across the bed, clutching her head.

 "You will speak when I tell you to and at no other time.
-Now again, do you understand me Captain?"
+Now again, do you understand me, Captain?"
 Kathryn sat up, completely dazed and managed to nod her head.

 "That little bump was just a taster.
 It's not on the list."
 She heard him move around in the darkness.
 "I debated on whether to give you a copy of my little list, an idea for you of what to expect but then I decided that might be too dangerous.
 I know your mind and you'd only use it to trace me.
-Oh I know you'll try that anyway but I think you'll fail there with so many victims of yours to choose from.
-This way, I get to surprise you and you will suffer more wondering what's coming next.
+Oh, I know you'll try that anyway but I think you'll fail there with so many victims of yours to choose from.
+This way, I get to surprise you and you'll suffer more wondering what's coming next.
 You're going to have to get pretty inventive with your lies to cover up for all these injuries but I know what a good liar you are so you won't have any trouble.
 I want you to know also that if at any stage anything happens to me, either an accident or I'm arrested, this ship goes up because I'm the only one who can halt our little friend.
 If I don't re-set the code on it every twenty-four hours, it goes off.
 If it's moved without the code entered first, it goes off.
 Any disturbance to it without the code, such as beaming it into space will have the same effect.
-So now my dear Captain, if you're ready, I'll take you to meet that friend.
+So now, my dear Captain, if you're ready, I'll take you to meet that friend.
 If you'd be good enough to stand up and face away from me…" Kathryn slowly obeyed and felt his hands pulling her arms behind her back and then some cord or something was tying her wrists together.

 "I'm just being careful here although I don't think you'd be that stupid."
 Kathryn felt herself spun around to face her attacker and barely made out that he was wearing what resembled a ski mask.
 He hunched down and dragged her with him and she heard him give some orders to the computer and then the familiar tingle of a transporter beam.